Effects of Salt on Kidney Health

 3. Too much salt causes your kidneys to age

-The more salt you consume, the more your kidneys have to work to detox the body, and together with poor fluid consumption can cause your kidneys to age prematurely.
-This is a very high risk to your health.
+The more salt you consume, the more your kidneys have to work to detox the body, and together with poor fluid consumption, this can cause your kidneys to age prematurely.
+Needless to say, this is not good for your general health.

-4. The indirect effects of salt that you should remember
+4. The possible direct or indirect effects of excessive salt consumption that you should remember are:

 - Vein and artery disease: arteriosclerosis